sailpoint-oss/sailpoint-cli/cmd/spconfig/README.md

 ### Command

-Run the following command to begin an spconfig export job in identitynow
+Run the following command to begin an spconfig export job in Identity Security Cloud

 ```shell
 sail spconfig export \